Minnesota Assisted Living

 Locate 1,921 assisted living options

-Call (888) 923-6007 to speak to a local senior living advisor in Minnesota and explore all of your options.
+Call (888) 923-6007 to speak to a local senior living advisor in Minnesota.
 Get pricing & availability for nearby facilities and help scheduling tours.

 We're diving into the world of assisted living in Minnesota, where friendliness and top-notch care go hand in hand.
 Many people mistakenly assume that Minnesota is remote and secluded, but the reality is quite the opposite.
 While parts of this vast state are rugged, other sections are highly developed, including the vibrant twin cities of St. Paul and Minneapolis.
 These cities, considered ideal for seniors by many retirees, offer a perfect blend of amenities without the overwhelming size of metropolises like Chicago and Los Angeles.